vipulpathak113/FrontendInterviewQuestions/README.md

 - A **stacking context** is a group of elements that have a common parent and move up and down the z axis together.
 The z-index of elements inside of a stacking context are always relative to the parent's current order in its own stacking context.

+Stacking Context can be created using:
+  - Defining <html> element
+  - Using position other than static
+  - children of element with display flex or grid
+  - opacity < 1

 ---

 - **z-index** works if position is other than static.
 For flex no need to set positions.